sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Then, using these two equations we can map reserve currency to amount of tokens for any given purchase or sell transaction.

+### Interactive graphic

+I made an interactive graphic using bokeh (see the script here) to get an intuition for what the parameters mean.
+Note that changing the reserve fraction $$a$$ has a very strong effect on the curves.
+In particular, the smaller $$a$$ the less incentive there is for selling tokens, and this property is what CIC uses to promote the local currency to remain within the community.

+{% include blog-aux/2020_07_26_bancor_v1_bonding_curve.html %}

 ## Concluding remarks

-I hoped to show that bancor formulas are the only solution satisfying the propositions of the bonding curve and a fractional-reserve.
-More generally, I find the very exciting the idea where conversion rates between currencies can be hard coded formally, and that they are being used to assist communities that are less favored by the economic system's *status quo*.
-In parallel, it would be interesting to explore different axioms.
-For example, I've been thinking that we could create a token representing carbon emissions, or something else we wish to avoid, and use it for trading.
-Clearly we would need someking of negative supply-reserve relations.
-In such case, it is unclear what function
+I hoped to have shown that Bancor formulas are the only solution satisfying the propositions of the bonding curve and a fractional-reserve.
+More generally, I find the very exciting the idea that conversion rates between currencies can be hardcoded formally, and that we can exploit some of their properties to assist communities that are less favored by the economic system's *status quo*, as the CIC is doing in Africa.

-$$f(..)$$ mapping supply to reserve is best suited.
-So we could ask the
-question: using climate models, could we introduce axioms that can get us to avoid worst-case scenarios? and then derive the respective bonding curves?
-In another example, we may wish to could include encoding different properties of tokens such as volatility into the bonding curves, and then some new axioms and derivation would be needed.
+In the future, would be interesting to explore different axioms for setting bonding curves.
+For example, I've been thinking that we could create a token representing carbon emissions, or something else we wish to avoid.
+Then use the token for trading such that we incentivize diminishing those bad outcomes.
+Clearly, we would need some kind of negative supply-reserve relation.
+But more generally, it is unclear what function $$f(..)$$ mapping the supply to the reserve would be best suited.
+By having a clear derivation procedure, perhaps we could take climate models, and ask how our market design (axioms) generate different curves and find one that *best* guarantees avoiding worst-case scenarios.
+Another area of exploration would encode different properties of tokens into the framework, such as volatility into the bonding curves.
 I hope to explore some of these questions in future posts.

 <!--